 After a trial that lasted weeks, the Backpacker Murderer was sentenced to seven life sentences, one for each of Ivan Milat’s victims found in Belanglo, plus six years for the abduction of Onions, without the possibility of parole.

-Although the killer has been put behind bars, mystery still shrouds the case of the backpacker murders.
+Although the killer was put behind bars, mystery still shrouds the case of the Backpacker Murders.
 Namely, how Milat managed to pull off some of the murders on his own, which has led to the theory that he may have operated with an accomplice, like his brother Richard, even though no tangible evidence against him has ever been discovered.

 To this day, police remain unsure as to whether they’ve uncovered all of Ivan Milat’s victims.
 They suspect a slew of missing-persons cases dating back to the early 1970s could also have been his doing.

-Just because the backpacker murderer is behind bars, however, doesn’t mean he’s been taken out of the spotlight.
+Just because the Backpacker Murderer was caught, however, doesn’t mean he was taken out of the spotlight.
 In 1997, Milat attempted to escape prison alongside a convicted drug dealer.
 The two failed and the drug dealer hung himself in his cell the next day.

 Milat was consequently transferred to the maximum-security super-prison in Goulburn, New South Wales.

-Ivan Milat maintains his innocence to this day.
-Indeed, Milat has been working on a crusade for his innocence ever since he first stepped foot in jail.
+Ivan Milat maintained his innocence until the end, working on a crusade to clear his name ever since he first stepped foot in jail.

-He has written numerous letters to reporters and Australian newspapers claiming his innocence, including a recent letter, addressed to the Sydney Morning-Herald.
-At one point he printed out the phrase “Ivan is innocent” using a prison Dymo labeling machine and plastered the labels on the prison walls.
+He wrote numerous letters to reporters and Australian newspapers claiming his innocence, including a letter, addressed to the Sydney Morning-Herald.
+At one point, he printed out the phrase “Ivan is innocent” using a prison Dymo labeling machine and plastered the labels on the prison walls.

-In his more extreme endeavors, Milat wrote to the NSW Supreme Court, the DNA Review Panel, and the Attorney-General’s office to review his trial and even cut off his little finger with a plastic knife so that he could mail it into the High Court to force an appeal on his case.
+In his more extreme endeavors, Milat wrote to the NSW Supreme Court, the DNA Review Panel, and the Attorney-General’s office to review his trial, and he even cut off his little finger with a plastic knife so that he could mail it into the High Court to force an appeal on his case.